Restoring nature alongside the Great Walks

 The partnership also funds species management projects including bird surveys and health checks; translocations to grow populations of rare birds and remote sensor trail cameras and acoustic recorders to understand how the health of the area is being restored.

 Find out more about the biodiversity projects on the Whanganui Journey, Abel Tasman Coast Track, Heaphy Track, Paparoa Track, Routeburn Track and Milford Track.

 Air New Zealand transports some of New Zealand’s most endangered species (birds, reptiles and invertebrates) and Conservation Dogs as part of active recovery programmes.
 Species are transported for genetic and population management, to treat illness and to establish new populations at safe breeding sites.

-Air New Zealand has provided free flights for more than 3,200 species and Conservation Dogs since the partnership began in 2012.
+Air New Zealand has provided free flights for over 4,000 species and Conservation Dogs since the partnership began in 2012.

 Air New Zealand Greenteam

-The Air New Zealand Greenteam is made up of approximately 2,500 Air New Zealand staff who together with their families, volunteer on community conservation projects around New Zealand every month.
+The Air New Zealand Greenteam is made up of Air New Zealand staff who together with their families, volunteer on community conservation projects around New Zealand.